 Output variables Solar circuit Solar circuit status ON/OFF; selection of the output Maximum limit Maximum limit status ON/OFF (ON = cylinder limit reached at T.ref. or T.lim.)
 T.coll. < T.coll. max.
 Status OFF if the maximum limit at the collector is active.
 T.coll. > T.coll. min.
 Status ON the collector temperature is higher than the minimum threshold.
 T.ref. < T.ref. max.
 Status ON the reference temperature is lower than the maximum threshold T.ref. max.
 T.lim. < T.lim. max.
 Status ON if the temperature at the limit sensor is lower than T.lim. max.
 T.coll. > T.ref.
 Status ON if the collector temperature is higher than the reference temperature by the amount of Diff. on or Diff. off.
-Priority Status OFF if the solar function is deactivated by the Solar priority function .
+Priority Status OFF if the solar function is deactivated by the Solar priority function.
 Time window Status ON when the time window for the stabilisation time applies Stabilisation time ctr Counter which counts down the stabilisation time Blocking (drainback f.)
-Status OFF if the solar function is prevented from starting by block- ing during the blocking time of the Drainback function.
+Status OFF if the solar function is prevented from starting by blocking during the blocking time of the Drainback function. t output variable switches to status ON if the maximum threshold of the ref. max. or the maximum threshold of the limit sensor (if connected) ned.